eduardrassolov/delivery-app/README.md

-## Available Scripts
+Tech stack: ReactJs

-In the project directory, you can run:
+## In the project directory, you can run:

-### `npm start`
+### `npm run start`- for start react app localy or:

-Runs the app in the development mode.\
-Open [https://delivery-app-test0.netlify.app/] to view it in your browser.
+Open https://delivery-app-test0.netlify.app/ to view it in your browser.